mohamedsahadkp/alexa/README.md

  Examples (conversational model)

- User: "Alexa, tell Experion to say i need a leave"
+ User: "Alexa, tell Experion to say i need a leave" <br />
  Alexa: "OK, When you plan to take your leave"
  User: "today"
  Alexa: "Good, Which type of leave would you like to take?"